JuanGongora/JuanGongora.github.io/_posts/2018-05-11-oop_crash_course_for_php.markdown

 By having the `use` keyword, along with the virtual path (that leads to the file containing the specific redundant word) you are now capable of setting that specific version to work on your file:

 ```

-//this file is called PrintedPage.php
+// this file is called PrintedPage.php

 <?php

 namespace BAM\OOPExampleSite\Page;